Hell of a Spell: Background

 After the release of Texas Rock For Country Rollers, Sahm's sales and live performances decreased.
 Sahm coached a local softball team in Austin, Texas and he hosted a jazz show at a local radio.
 Sahm was unhappy with the growth that the city of Austin experienced since his move in 1971, and he grew interested in the musical scene of the East coast.
 With Roy Bechtol, Sahm started Rolling Stranger Productions in 1979.

 In 1979, the label Chrysalis Records purchased Takoma Records and it expanded its lineup of artists.
 Doug Sahm and the Sir Douglas Quintet were added to the lineup.
 Sahm recorded Hell of a Spell with sound engineer Dan Healy, his friend and collaborator of the Grateful Dead.
 The sessions took place at Sonoma Recorders in Santa Rosa, California under the production of Healey.
-Upon request from Takoma Records president Denny Bruce, the songs consisted in blues numbers.
+Upon request from Takoma Records president Denny Bruce, the songs consisted of blues numbers.
 Sahm dedicated the album to Guitar Slim.